-- The aim of this course is to provide the students with the fundamental principles of electrical energy (electro- magnetism). - To understand the propagation of waves in different media, its transmission and reception. - To understand, develop, and design various engineering applications involving electromagnetic fields. - To expose the students to the ideas of electromagnetic waves and structure of transmission line - To obtain an understanding of Maxwell's equations and be able to apply them to solving practical electromagnetic fields - To provide the understanding to the propagation of EM wave in free space, conductors & dielectrics.
+- The aim of this course is to provide the students with the fundamental principles of electrical energy (electro- magnetism). - To understand the propagation of waves in different media, its transmission and reception. - To understand, develop, and design various engineering applications involving electromagnetic fields. - To expose the students to the ideas of electromagnetic waves and structure of transmission line - To obtain an applying the Maxwell's equations and to solving practical electromagnetic fields - To provide the understanding to the propagation of EM wave in free space, conductors & dielectrics.